How does CANVAS work?

 Annual Arts Summit

-This event, to be staged in 2022, will be the largest Jewish arts convening of its kind, assembling the most accomplished and passionate stakeholders in the world of arts and culture – both Jewish and secular.
+This event will be the largest Jewish arts convening of its kind, assembling the most accomplished and passionate stakeholders in the world of arts and culture – both Jewish and secular.

 At this multi-day convening, artists and educational content developers, the leaders of arts and education nonprofits, media and distribution partners, and arts and education funders will come together to learn, share, and experience Jewish arts and culture firsthand.
 In addition to educational programing, the Funder Collaborative, Advisory Council, and Peer Network will all converge at the summit for a live grant-making session designed to connect great artists with social change-makers, industry experts, and funding partners, and will be a work of art unto itself.